alfin3/lisp-seq-cause-search/README.md

 **Asymptotic Analysis**

+The below analysis is based on the provided implementation of the WalkSAT-inspired local search step.

 N: size of the data set of sequences <br/>
 T: number of time points in each sequence <br/>
 L: max number of literals at any time point <br/>